TradingView Review 2024: The Ultimate Technical Analysis Platform?

 • Customer support

-For such a reasonable price, the extra flexibility afforded to you by the Pro plan is definitely worth it in my view.
+For such a reasonable price, the extra flexibility afforded to you by the Essential plan is definitely worth it in my view.

-Pro+ is the next level up and offers even more flexibility than the Pro plan.
+Plus is the next level up and offers even more flexibility than the Essential plan.

 • 4 charts per tab & 10 saved chart layouts